nanocurrency/nano-docs/docs/running-a-node/wallet-setup.md

 }
 ```

-The wallet ID provided in the response is an ID local to the node and only available from the ['wallet_create' RPC](../commands/rpc-protocol.md#wallet-create) response or from CLI commands.
+The wallet ID provided in the response is an ID local to the node and only available from the [`wallet_create` RPC](../commands/rpc-protocol.md#wallet_create) response or from CLI commands.
 This provides an extra layer of security if RPC access to sensitive calls exists: without direct access to the server to run CLI commands to get the wallet ID, remote calls to RPC won't be able to send funds or take other types of actions.

 Make sure to backup this wallet ID as this will be needed for other calls (you can [recover your wallet ID later](../integration-guides/key-management.md#recovering-wallet_id) too if needed).

 #### Backup or import your seed

 Note that the seed generated in the wallet was not return in the RPC response.
 This is also for security reasons.
-The node will only output the wallet seed to stdout via the [`--wallet_decrypt_unsafe` CLI command](../commands/command-line-interface/#-wallet_decrypt_unsafe-walletwallet-passwordpassword).
+The node will only output the wallet seed to stdout via the [`--wallet_decrypt_unsafe` CLI command](../commands/command-line-interface.md#-wallet_decrypt_unsafe-walletwallet-passwordpassword).
 Run this command and backup your seed now (see [backing up seed](../integration-guides/key-management.md#backing-up-seed) for more details).

 === "Docker"
 	**Request**